Showing posts with label brain function. Show all posts

 • Information overload can overwhelm working memory, making it difficult to distinguish important details.

-• Too much reliance on digital storage may weaken natural recall abilities and problem-solving skills.
+• Overreliance on digital storage may weaken natural recall and problem-solving skills.

 Balancing Technology for Optimal Memory Health